Nagisaaaaaaaaa/ARIA/README.md

 5. `Object`, `Component`, `Transform`: Unity-like hierarchical objects.
    1. Powered with C#-like `Property`s.
    2. Interfaces are almost the same as Unity.
+6. Many other interesting features, see the documents in headers.

 **ARIA is radical.
 Interfaces may be revised all the time, but all "well-documented features" are robust enough for research usages.** The term, "well-documented features", refers to headers full of comments.